Updated May 19, 2023

 docker-compose up --force-recreate

-- In the above snapshot, we can see that the container ID of the containers has been changed after running the command with the ‘–force-recreate’ flag.
+- In the above snapshot, we can observe that the container ID of the containers changed after running the command with the ‘–force-recreate’ flag.

-Sometimes, we make the changes to the ‘docker-compose.yml’ file but don’t want to recreate the containers if already running.
+Sometimes, we change the ‘docker-compose.yml’ file but don’t want to recreate the containers if they are already running.

 docker-compose up --d --no-recreate